Artesian Ministries exists to equip disciples to share Jesus by becoming biblically literate.

 Baptized and Studying the Bible

 No, my life did not become better overnight.
-Yes, I had a lot of questions about God, Jesus, church, and what a Christian life was supposed to look like.
+Yes, I had a lot of questions about God, Jesus, church, and what following Jesus even looked like.
 But there was one huge difference: I was no longer fighting through life in my own strength.
 By faith alone, God gave me His armor and eternal security.
 Over time, God did nothing less than a miraculous work in my soul, heart, and mind.
 He instilled in me an insatiable passion to know Him through His Word.

 As a teacher, my husband routinely woke up about 5:00 a.m.
 Even though I didn’t have to be to work until 8:30, I would get up with him to make coffee and breakfast.
 When he left for work, I would settle into my armchair with my Bible and notepad to study Scripture for an hour before getting ready to drive downtown to work.